Functor homology over an additive category

 Let us give the analogue of theorem \ref{thm-verystrong} for $\Tor$.
 Let $F$ and $G$ be two strict polynomial functors, with $F$ contravariant.
 The strong comparison map \eqref{eqn-strong-inhom-Tor} for $\Tor$ and the morphisms

 (where $\summ:t^{\oplus s^2}\to t$ is the morphism whose restriction to each direct summand $t$ of $t^{\oplus s^2}$ equals the identity of $t$) induce a graded $k$-linear map:

 Proposition \ref{prop-Tor-Ext} allows to dualize theorem \ref{thm-verystrong}, and we obtain the following result. \begin{cor} Let $k$ be a perfect field containing a finite subfield with $q=p^r$ elements, and let $s$ be a positive integer.
-Assume that $F$ ans $G$ are two strict polynomial functors (respectively contravariant and covariant) with weights less or equal to $q^s$.
+Assume that $F$ and $G$ are two strict polynomial functors (respectively contravariant and covariant) with degrees less or equal to $q^s$.
 Then the map \eqref{eqn-verystrong-Tor} is a graded isomorphism. \end{cor}